playframework/play-generated-docs/manual/releases/Migration24.md

 ### Java

 The API should be backward compatible with your code using Play 2.3 so there is no migration step.
 Nevertheless, note that you have to start your Play application before using the Java i18n API.
 That should always be the case when you run your project, however your test code may not always start your application.
 Please refer to the corresponding [[documentation page|JavaTest]] to know how to start your application before running your tests.

+## IntelliJ IDEA

+Play no longer includes the sbt idea plugin.
+IntelliJ is now able to import sbt projects natively, so we recommend using that instead.
+Alternatively, the sbt idea plugin can be manually installed and used, instructions can be found [here](https://github.com/mpeltonen/sbt-idea).

+## Distribution

+Previously, Play added all the resources to the the `conf` directory in the distribution, but didn't add the `conf` directory to the classpath.
+Now Play adds the `conf` directory to the classpath by default.

+This can be turned off by setting `PlayKeys.externalizeResources := false`, which will cause no `conf` directory to be created in the distribution, and it will not be on the classpath.
+The contents of the applications `conf` directory will still be on the classpath by virtue of the fact that it's included in the applications jar file.